BILL: THE ARCHER POET

 Though Bill Anderson was known to be a quiet man, he left an enormous cache of expressive poems inspired by the Concord landscape.
 They reveal a young man who, through archery and exploration of the land around him, would often transcend into a spiritual connection to nature.
 The subject matter of approximately eighty poems are tightly woven: archery, nature, beauty, religion and the beyond.

 Bill won his first award when he was seven with a poem about a mouse who wandered into a trap.
 In high school he won more contests and was singled out to write the yearbook class song (poem) for graduation, an honor his father had previously won.
 Many poems may have been written in college and during service in WWII.
-Following the war, the demands of work and family took the time previously given to write.
+Following the war, the demands of work and family took the time previously given to writing.
 The poems were filed away.

 LINKS